sasazame/watched-video-remover/CONTRIBUTING.md

-# Contributing to YouTube Watched Video Hider
+# Contributing to Watched Video Remover

-Thank you for your interest in contributing to YouTube Watched Video Hider!
+Thank you for your interest in contributing to Watched Video Remover!
 This document provides guidelines for contributing to the project.

 ## 🎯 Project Philosophy